Automox Remote Tools with Splashtop – Full User Guide

 - Providing session controls and advanced actions

-The Splashtop RMM App is installed once per administrator device and reused for all sessions.
+The Splashtop RMM App is installed once per administrator device and reused for all Remote Tools sessions across all features.

 Splashtop Streamer

-The Streamer is installed on each remote device that will be controlled.
+The Streamer is installed on each remote device you control.
 It:

 - Registers the device with the Automox–Splashtop backend